 Options for Travel from Phuket to Ao Nang

 Although Phuket is an island, it’s connected to the mainland via a road bridge so this makes coming and going from the island far easier than it would have been in the past.
 Phuket is on the west coast of the Andaman Sea, while Ao Nang sits on the east side, so if you are traveling by road you’ll need to traverse the northern edge of the bay to get from Phuket to Ao Nang.
-While busses are popular across Thailand, the route from Phuket to Ao Nang is not one that’s covered by any bus companies at this time but don’t worry, there are still a couple of different ways to travel – taxis are popular if you want to go the road route, but you could also catch a ferry that takes you right across the bay.
+While busses are popular across Thailand, the route from Phuket to Ao Nang is not one that’s covered by any bus companies at this time but don’t worry, there are still a couple of different ways to travel – taxis and minivans are popular if you want to go the road route, but you could also catch a ferry or a speedboat that takes you right across the bay.

 Phuket to Ao Nang by Ferry